Macquarie

 PROFILE FAQ

-Macquarie has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally
+Macquarie has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely to affect this region: Bruce Precinct Section 15.
-Other notable projects include the Belconnen Town Centre Master Plan & District Strategy, Bruce Residential Development Zone, and Wayfarer Belconnen by Geocon Stage 2.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified a single project likely to affect this region: Bruce Precinct (Section 15).
+Other notable projects include the Belconnen Town Centre Master Plan & District Strategy, Bruce Residential Development Zone, and Wayfarer Belconnen by Geocon (Stage 2), with the following list highlighting those most relevant.

 Professional plan users can use the search below to filter and access additional projects.